AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Pinning a foodplace: `pin`

-Lets you pin an existing foodplace in BiteBuddy!
+You can pin an existing unpinned foodplace in BiteBuddy for a quick reference!<br>
+Pinned foodplaces always display before regular foodplaces when applicable, so you'll never have to scroll too far to look for them!

 Format: `pin INDEX`